meyermanagement/mega-history/README.md

 # Mega History App

-A History Tracking app for advanced history trackingn out of the box history tracking plus tracking create/delete/undelete events of child objects and the ability to see history tracking of records across multiple objects.
-Integrated seemlessly with existing history tracking to save on storage space.
+An Advanced History Tracking app to address the limitations of current Salesforce history tracking limitations.
+Seemlessly combines out of the box history tracking plus additional history of any field with the ability to tracking create/delete/undelete events of child objects and the ability to see history tracking of records across multiple objects.
+Import your own history tracking as well.

 ## Features